sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

     # timeleft  : 11:48:24

 You can see that a proxy certificate has a limited lifetime and is stored in the ``/tmp`` directory.
-It also has an extension which mentions the VO information.
-By using this information and based on your :ref:`VO membership <join-vo>`, the VOMS system can authorize you to certain resources on the Grid.
+It also has attributes which mention the VO information.
+A grid service who has been provided with a copy of your proxy, will contact the VOMS service for authorisation information and subsequently grant or deny you access.

 .. note:: In the :ref:`next step <myproxy-server>`, you will delegate your proxy
     certificate to the proxy server and there it will be valid by default for